lupyuen/handdrawn-watchface/README.md

 1. Time only, no date

-1. Digits rendered as bitmaps
+1. Digits rendered as bitmaps ([See the graphics assets](https://github.com/lupyuen/handdrawn-watchface/releases/tag/v1.0.0))

 Built with [`pinetime-watchface`](https://crates.io/crates/pinetime-watchface) framework for watch faces.